Benncs/rcmtool/documentations/docbook/src/datatype.md

 - Flows between compartments (Called flowmaps)
 - Scalar fields inside compartments

-## Case

-A CMA case file is needed for each reactor model.
-This fils basically contains the list of subsequent needed files (flows and scalar)

 ## Flows

 Each flow is bidirectional and is described with: